datalorax/esvis/README.md

 [![Travis-CI Build Status](https://travis-ci.org/DJAnderson07/esvis.svg?branch=master)](https://travis-ci.org/DJAnderson07/esvis) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/DJAnderson07/esvis?branch=master&svg=true)](https://ci.appveyor.com/project/DJAnderson07/esvis) [![codecov](https://codecov.io/gh/DJAnderson07/esvis/branch/master/graph/badge.svg)](https://codecov.io/gh/DJAnderson07/esvis) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/esvis)](https://cran.r-project.org/package=esvis)

 This package is designed to visually compare two or more distributions across the entirety of the scale, rather than only by measures of central tendency (e.g., means).
-There are also some functions for estimating effect size, including Cohen's *d*, Hedges' *g*, percentage above a cut, transformed (normalized) percentage above a cut, the area under the curve (conceptually equivalent to the probability that a randomly selected individual from Distribution A has a higher value than a randomly selected individual from Distribution B), and the *V* statistic, which essentailly transforms the area under the curve to standard deviation units (see [Ho, 2009](https://www.jstor.org/stable/40263526?seq=1#page_scan_tab_contents)).
+There are also some functions for estimating effect size, including Cohen's *d*, Hedges' *g*, percentage above a cut, transformed (normalized) percentage above a cut, the area under the curve (conceptually equivalent to the probability that a randomly selected individual from Distribution A has a higher value than a randomly selected individual from Distribution B), and the *V* statistic, which essentially transforms the area under the curve to standard deviation units (see [Ho, 2009](https://www.jstor.org/stable/40263526?seq=1#page_scan_tab_contents)).

 Installation
 ------------